Leposavić

 Leposavić (Лепосавић, /sh/), also known as Leposaviq or Albanik (Leposaviqi or Albaniku), is a town and the northernmost municipality in the Mitrovica District in Kosovo.
 As of 2015, it has an estimated population of 18,600 inhabitants.
 The municipality covers an area of 539 km2 which makes it the fifth largest in Kosovo, and consists of the town and 72 villages.

 It is a part of North Kosovo, a region with an ethnic Serb majority.
-As per the 2013 Brussels Agreement, the municipality is expected to become part of a proposed Community of Serb Municipalities.

 Name

 Although historically known as Leposavić in Serbian and Leposaviq in Albanian and being an area of primarily Serbian settlement, the town has been referred to as Albanik on some maps produced by KFOR since Kosovo's declaration of independence.
 Albanik is preferred over Leposaviq in Kosovar governmental documents translated into English.

 History

 From 1877 to 1913 Leposavić was part of Kosovo vilayet.
 Leposavić, then a village, was the scene of fighting during the Serbian–Turkish Wars from 1876-1878.